Anti-Communist pastor Gauck elected German president

 French President Nicolas Sarkozy, a key euro zone ally of Merkel, praised Gauck's commitment to freedom and democracy in a letter of congratulation to the new German head of state.

-Gauck said he hoped to pay his first visit as president to Poland, another important neighbour with which Merkel has forged close political and economic ties within the EU.
+Gauck said he hoped to pay his first visit as president to Poland, another important neighbor with which Merkel has forged close political and economic ties within the EU.

 COLOURFUL PAST